How choose recrutiment agency? Tips.

 - current recruitments (although those for the highest or confidential positions may not appear there)

-- information whether the company cooperates with other entities
+- information on whether the company cooperates with other entities

 - whether it belongs to any international organizations, associations